olivaresf/amazingcloudkit/README.md

 ## The Facts

-The hierarchy of objects in Core Data goes something like this:
+The hierarchy of objects in CloudKit goes something like this:

 Containers:
 - subclasses of `CKContainer`